 - Time Employee Started Work – This is a time field assumed to be earlier than the time of injury.
 If shown later then it is assumed they started a shift the previous day.

-- Location of Incident – Field provides a go to menu to take the user to the Locations (HSE) application.
+- A physical place where assets exist and where work can be performed.
+More of Incident – Field provides a go to menu to take the user to the Locations (HSE) application.

 - Describe what the employee was doing just before the incident occurred – a long description field with rich text formatting.